Kibu White Paper: Ensuring Genuine Human-to-Human Communication in the Digital Age

 User onboarding and authentication in Kibu integrates identity verification with device authentication.

-Account Creation and Verification: When Alice decides to join Kibu, she begins by creating an account on the Kibu Server.
-During account creation, Kibu generates a unique public key for her user account.
+Account Creation and Verification: When Alice joins Kibu, she begins by creating an account and registering with a Kibu Server.
+During account creation, the Kibu client generates two unique cryptographic key pairs, representing Alice’s User account and her specific endpoint Device.

 Device Integration and Authentication: